 - Overdue customer backlog fell 52 percent.

-Annual rates of growth are telling: Each year since 2007, as the worldwide economy faltered, orders increased 11 percent, revenue soared 12 percent and profits were hiked 42 percent.
+Annual rates of growth are telling: Each year, on average, orders increased 11 percent, revenue soared 12 percent, and profits were hiked 42 percent.
 Orders in the pipeline reached a record high.

 When turnover exceeded 20 percent, about 95 percent of turnover was voluntary.
 Managers, besieged by losses, were reluctant to address performance issues among those who stayed.
-As turnover fell to 8.9 percent in 2009, about half of turnover was involuntary as supervisors had a behavioral paradigm to address problems.
+As turnover fell to 8.9 percent, about half of turnover was involuntary as supervisors had a behavioral paradigm to address problems.

 In addition, while half of the turnover was voluntary, some departing employees self-selected out because the environment was not comfortable for them personally.
 Furthermore, as our reputation grew as an employer with an engaged workforce, we saw more talent in our applicant pool.